Waire History, Family Crest & Coats of Arms

 Early Origins of the Waire family

-Devon where the first record of the family was Herebertus la Guerre in the Pipe Rolls of 1179.
+The surname Waire was first found in Devon where the first record of the family was Herebertus la Guerre in the Pipe Rolls of 1179.
 A few years later, John la Werre, la Guerre was listed in the Pipe Rolls of 1187 and 1195 in Gloucestershire.
 The name was "originally de la werre, de la guerre, 'of the war', a warrior."
-CITATION[CLOSE]

 Early History of the Waire family